Carmoruda/Readkerly/README.md

 # Readkerly

-This repository contains the documentaton and source files for Readkerly.
+This repository contains the documentation and source files for Readkerly.
 Readkerly is a software for books and reading tracking.

 Use the table of contentes icon on the top left corner of this document to get to a specific section of this guide quickly.

 ## 📚 Track your reading 📚

 - Start the timer every time you read.
-- Log the current pahe number of the books you're reading.
+- Log the current number of the books you're reading.
 - See how long it took you to finish the book.
 - Set a book goal to finish your book by a given milestone.
 - Play ambient sounds while you read.
-- Generate reports foor every book you read.
+- Generate reports for every book you read.

 ## 📊 Reading stats and reports 📊